Obsessive Compulsive Disorder

 What are the causes of OCD?

 There is a genetic risk of developing OCD, if it exists in the family.
 People with first-degree relatives with OCD have a higher risk of developing OCD themselves.
-Children with history of trauma are also more likely to develop OCD.
+Children with a history of trauma are also more likely to develop OCD.
 There are also infectious causes of developing OCD such as after Streptococcal Infection.
 Imagining studies of the brain show that there are differences in the frontal cortex and subcortical regions of the brain in people struggling with OCD.

 Similarity To Autism Spectrum Disorder